Slapping stereotypes is not only pointless, but it is also discouraging

 We often hear statements like the above, and some of us may have even caught ourselves saying them.
 We make discriminatory statements about this “entitled” generation sitting in cafes with their smartphones, flat whites, and skinny jeans.
 But not many people understand that. . .

-Every generation has their own set of problems
+Every generation has its own set of problems

 Generations are usually just old people talking smack on young people.